renato-favarin/covid_ICU_prediction_at_sirio_libanes/README.md

 Apparently, the best model was the random forest, trained in round III.
 We also noticed that the random forest always performed better than the decision tree classifier (except in round V, which was a disaster for all models).

-In round 5, as more than 16% of the entire database was removed, on top of all data from patients who ended up going to the ICU at some point, this significantly affected the performance of the model.
+In the round V, as more than 16% of the entire database was removed, and considering that it was only patient data that ended up going to the ICU at some point, this significantly affected the performance of the model.

 <p align="center">